acacereswright/acacereswright.github.io/research.md

 ## Invited Talks

-* [Title Forthcoming].
-Given to the Center at the Center for Equitable AI & Machine Learning Systems, Morgan State University.
+* Named entity recognition and stance detection using Large Langue Models.
+Given to the Center at the Center for Equitable AI & Machine Learning Systems (CEAMLS), Morgan State University.
 May 2026.
 * LLMs in Practice.
 Given to students enrolled in AI 104: Introduction to Computational Expression.
 Department of Artificial Intelligence and Society, University at Buffalo.
 April 2026.

 ## Academic Service